GabeScott/standard-works-vault/General Conference/1973 October - The Role of Fathers.md

 Discipline is part of the process of governing children.
 The Lord has told us how:

-“Reproving betimes with sharpness, when moved upon by the Holy Ghost; and then showing forth afterwards an increase of love toward him whom thou hast reproved, lest he esteem thee to be his enemy.”
-(D&C 121:43.)
+“Reproving betimes with sharpness, when moved upon by the Holy Ghost; and then showing forth afterwards an increase of love toward him whom thou hast reproved, lest he esteem thee to be his enemy.” ([[D&C 121.43|D&C 121:43]].)

 There has been no better statement of a father-child relationship.
 When a father wisely corrects his son, it proves his love.
 Only the unwise foolishly indulge their sons and withhold proper discipline.